Saaze/site/content/docs/index.md

 ## Easy to edit {#easy-to-edit}

 Markdown has become the defacto way to edit content for the internet.
 It's simple to understand and write.
-So Saaze uses Markdown with a sprinkle of Yaml metadata to manage your content.
+So Saaze uses Markdown with a sprinkle of Yaml frontmatter to manage your content.

 ## Easy to theme {#easy-to-theme}